Research about smartphone usage.

-Here you can read a collection of the most important research into the effects of smartphones on our wellbeing, sleep quantity and quality and focus.
+Here you can read a collection of the most important research about smartphone usage: the effects of smartphones on our wellbeing, sleep quantity, and quality and focus.
+You can click on any research to go to the source.
+You can also read our blog section to get insight an insight on the effects of smartphones on our daily lives.

 Average daily smartphone usage